Briggs-R/Win.shit/README.md

 # Win.shit
-Windows do SH in Terminal (Win.shit) is a simple Batch script that allows running of .sh files simply by double clicking them
+Windows do shell in Terminal (Win.shit) is a simple Batch script that allows running of .sh files simply by double clicking them

 To Use: download winshit vX.X, Set any .sh file to open with it, and voila!